MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # PyTNG time!

-From here I switched focus to [PyTNG](https://github.com/MDAnalysis/pytng), a set of python bindings designed for use by MDAnalysis although technically a separate library.
+From here I switched focus to [PyTNG](https://github.com/MDAnalysis/pytng), a set of Python bindings designed for use by MDAnalysis although technically a separate library.
 I worked on PyTNG for most of the second half of GSOC.
 This required changing gears a little bit as well as learning Cython, which was initially a bit of a learning curve for me.